What should happen in an investigation - how long it should take, meetings, the right to be accompanied, getting evidence.

 How employers must divide tips in a fair way, including considering possible discrimination.

-Dealing with a problem raised by an employee
+Dealing with a problem raised by a worker

 Written statement template: employee